ASuperIntelligenceSOS/CureME_SuperintelligenceMission/.github/update_log.md

-Log initialized for automated update
+Log initialized for automated updates.